Stability and chaos in dynamical last passage percolation: The case of long excursions: deriving Theorem

 \section{The case of long excursions: deriving Theorem~\ref{t.lowell}}

-Recall that an excursion between $\rho_n^0$ and $\rho_n^t$ is long when its duration is at least $n^{\beta -1}$.
-This section is devoted to the proof of long excursions Theorem~\ref{t.lowell}.
 The backbone of the proof is offered by the heuristic argument in Subsection~\ref{s.severalexcursions}.
-An important component in the guide was the excursion weight additivity formula~(\ref{e.excursionadditive}).
-We begin by stating and proving a rigorous rendering of this formula, Lemma~\ref{l.additive}.
-In a second subsection, we give the proof of Theorem~\ref{t.lowell}, stating along the way the crucial assertion Proposition~\ref{p.noslender} that long slender excursions are a rarity.
-In a third subsection, we prove this proposition.
+An important component was the excursion weight additivity formula~(\ref{e.excursionadditive}).
+We begin by stating and proving a rigorous rendering of this, Lemma~\ref{l.additive}.
+In a second subsection, we give the proof of Theorem~\ref{t.lowell}, stating along the way the crucial assertion Proposition~\ref{p.noslender} about rarity of long slender excursions which is finally proved in a third subsection.